stormpath/stormpath-sdk-express/README.md

 maintained.
 Please see [UPGRADING.md][] for detailed information on how to migrate your application to the [express-stormpath][] module.

+If you need assistance, please contact support@stormpath.com - we're happy to help!

 If you were using this module with [stormpath-sdk-angular][], you will you will have to use version 0.6.0 of [stormpath-sdk-angular][] if you wish to continue using this module.
 If you want to upgrade [stormpath-sdk-angular][]